 Now, if you think carefully you'll see that all the wealth, everything that exists for the use of human beings, can be divided into two parts.
 One part, which includes the land, machinery, tools, means of transport, natural resources and so on, is indispensable and must be put in common for everybody to use.
 As far as the way of organising the way of employing all this, i.e. work, is concerned, that is something that would be decided by all.
 The best solution would be to work in common, because more could be produced with less effort.
-In fact, work in common would be welcomed by everybody, because for each person to work for themselves would mean doing without machines that reduce work to something light and pleasant, and because when people no longer need So, you see, socialists are all those who want social wealth to serve all men and want no more owners or proletarians, rich or poor, employers or employed.
+In fact, work in common would be welcomed by everybody, because for each person to work for themselves would mean doing without machines that reduce work to something light and pleasant, and because when people no longer need to snatch the bread from each others' mouths they'll stop acting like cats and dogs and will enjoy living together and doing things in common.
+In any case, even if some people preferred working in isolation, there would be no problem about that.